VFFS Films Case Study

 We have seen a trend of vacuum-packed, individually wrapped products [i.e., Perdue's boneless, skinless individually wrapped chicken breasts]," says Gwen Venable, vice president of communications with the US Poultry & Egg Association.
 "We have also seen more value-added packaging [i.e., drumsticks that are packaged two per pack and marinated], as well as a reduction in the amount of packaging to protect the product."

 Packaging must lure hurried shoppers to the refrigerated case, plus it must allow labeling that is helpful to consumers, among other things.
-But most important, all packaging must ensure maximum product integrity.
+But most importantly, all packaging must ensure maximum product integrity.

 Innovation never sleeps.
 Powertray LLC, Mackville, NC, was conducting a test with a supermarket chain and major chicken processor, says Huston Keith, principal of Marietta, GA-based Keymark Associates.
 The refrigerated chicken was packaged in a coated, pressed paperboard tray that was biodegradable.